turingschool/career-development-curriculum-site/module_two/mod2_week1.md

    1. Complete the [exit ticket](https://forms.gle/qc7teGmZc2qcc5Mo8) for today's lesson by **EOD Friday of Week 1.
    2. During your [Homeroom Group](/student_discussion_groups/mod2_homeroom_discussion_prompts) you'll discuss more       in-depth how to create an effective resume.
 You should have an ATS-ready (read: plain, straightforward               information), 1-page version of a resume that includes at least 2 software projects and a list of technical         skills to submit by **EOD Friday of Week 2.**

-* **Professional Coaching:** You can reach out to Allison (@allison_reu_singer on Slack) through [this sign-up form](https://go.oncehub.com/AllisonReuSinger) if you'd like to get additional reports on your Pairin strengths or to         schedule a coaching session in Module 1 or 2.
-    * What is professional coaching?
-Sometimes referred to as "career therapy," coaching provides you with the             opportunity for thought partnership on goals that you have for your career.
-What topics could be covered?
-Whatever you want!
-Some popular topics are:

-      * Stress management
-      * Organization and time management
-      * Career transition guidance
-      * Using your Pairin data for growth

-    * All coaching sessions are completely confidential.